Please do not attend parkrun if you display any COVID-19 symptoms

 We hope these tips help to ensure that Wyre Forest parkrun is fun and safe for everyone.

-Car Parking is available as you enter the site and is Pay and Display £3
+Car Parking is available as you enter the site and is Pay and Display.
+Two hours parking is £4 from March - end October and £3 from November - end February.
+For RingGo users, the car park code is 31056.

-Toilets are situated within the Visitor Centre area, to the left of and just behind the Forest Cafe.
-There is an outdoors children's play area, picnic area and smaller forest trails suitable for walkers (pushchairs welcome) and trails also suitable for cyclists and horse riders.
+Toilets are situated within the Visitor Centre area, to the right of and just behind the Forest Cafe.
+There is a large children's play area, picnic area and smaller forest trails suitable for walkers (pushchairs welcome) and trails also suitable for cyclists and horse riders.
 Orienteering available at an extra cost.

 There are also GoApe Adventure facilities here which feature zip wires and tarzan swings etc. http://goape.co.uk/days-out/wyre.